burtchell/homeserver/README.md

 ### [binhex/arch-delugevpn](https://github.com/binhex/arch-delugevpn)

 Before starting the container, place a wireguard configuration file (e.g. `wg0.conf`) from your VPN in `~/docker/delugevpn/config/wireguard/`.
 The container will fail to start without this file.

+## Acknowledgements

+- Thanks to [notthebee](https://github.com/notthebee) for their [infra repository](https://github.com/notthebee/infra) and their [YouTube videos](https://www.youtube.com/c/WolfgangsChannel) that sent me down this rabbit hole in the first place.
+Lots of code is "borrowed" from their ansible playbook.

+- Thanks to [TRaSH Guides](https://trash-guides.info/) for their extremely helpful Radarr and Sonarr custom format/profile guides.